-Story, story, story!
-You may not immediately think so, but the best vlogs follow the traditional narrative mechanics, such as setup/conflict/resolution, or even the.
-Find your narrative in the daily or weekly activities and tell it.
+- Story, story, story!
+You may not immediately think so, but the best vlogs follow the traditional narrative mechanics, such as setup/conflict/resolution, or even the

 Vlogging is a fun way of telling your own story in a freeform manner.
 It opens up a world of possibilities that aren’t available with typical video content creation.
 It’s not for everyone, but anyone can definitely do it.
 Whether you’re doing daily vlogs, weekly vlogs, or something like a behind the scenes vlog for a main channel you have the opportunity to share your story in a very personal and intimate setting that you can’t get from typical polished scripted or “main channel” videos.